thinkhero/dcrdocs/docs/advanced/program-options.md

 ---

 The default options are sane for most users, although you may need to set your credentials.
-This means `dcrd` will work 'out of the box' for most users.
+This means `hcd` will work 'out of the box' for most users.
 However, there are also a wide variety of flags that can be used to control its behavior.
 The following section provides a usage overview which enumerates the flags.
-An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when dcrd starts up.
+An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when hcd starts up.
 The `-C` (`--configfile`)
 flag, as shown below, can be used to override the default location.
 You can always get a list of all options by using the `-h` flag.